Fall 2014 - September to December 2014 - Updated 2015-09-06 00:43 EDT

 and will require you to prefix the actual command name with sudo

-permissions (unless you are in single-user mode and
+to gain root permissions (unless you are in single-user mode and

-therefore running everything as root
+therefore running everything as root).

-If you get “permission denied” errors, you forgot to use sudo
+If you get “permission denied” errors, you forgot to use sudo.

 If your CentOS Virtual Machine is not already powered off, login and use the correct command to power off the virtual machine.